How to Find and Replace text Strings on Linux

 Finding and replacing a text string in the file is one of the most basic text editing operations.
 All text editors support this operation.
-You can use the text editor's inbuilt feature or a separate command to find and replace a text string in the file.
+You can use the text editor's built-in feature or a separate command to find and replace a text string in the file.
 The first option is good if the file is open for editing.
 The second option is good if the file is closed.
 In this tutorial, we will learn about both options.
-We will use GUI mode to learn about the first option and CLI mode for the second mode.
+We will use GUI mode to understand the first option and CLI mode for the second mode.

 Finding and replacing text strings on the command line